 General Annual Grant (GAG) - represents the annual funding from the ESFA to be used to cover the running costs of the Academy.

-Other ESFA Grants - individually material grants have been split in the funds analysis above with each to be spent for specific purposes.
+Other ESFA Grants - represents grants from the ESFA, with individually material grants separately disclosed, to be spent for specific purposes intended.